4d/4D-Mobile-App/README.md

 #### Download artefact or sources

 1️⃣ Download sources using github `Download` button, or by going to a specific release and getting sources
-- for instance for main version `Download` button will download https://github.com/4d/4D-Mobile-App/archive/refs/heads/main.zip
+- for instance for main version `Download` button will download component using URL: [https://github.com/4d/4D-Mobile-App/archive/refs/heads/main.zip](https://github.com/4d/4D-Mobile-App/archive/refs/heads/main.zip)

 2️⃣ Then unzip into your `Components` folder, and rename it folder to `4D-Mobile-App.4dbase` if needed